consoledotdev/home/content/research/mars.md

 specific [offline](http://www.offlinefirst.org/) use cases in mind.
-Distributed file storage such as [IPFS](https://ipfs.io) could also provide a solution because it offers not just eventually consistent replication but also Peer to Peer communication - once one IPFS user on Mars has downloaded a copy of the file, it can serve it to other users locally.
+Distributed file storage such as [IPFS](https://ipfs.io) could also provide a solution because it offers not just eventually consistent replication but also Peer to Peer communication - once a single IPFS user on Mars has downloaded a copy of the file, it can be served to other users locally.
 But how do the files get there in the first place?

 {{< nav-wrapper close="true" >}}